alexbarcelo/docker-mailman3/README.md

 If you intend to tweak a lot the set up, then it may be a good idea to fork the [GitHub project](https://github.com/alexbarcelo/docker-mailman) in order to adapt it to your needs

+## Setup Assumptions

+  1. The Mailman Core will run standalone.

+  2. Postfix will be used as the MTA.

+  3. HyperKitty will be the one and only archiver.

 ## Environment Variables